-We support people to transform their lives and strengthen their communities, through making and experiencing world class theatre and participatory arts.
+We transform lives and strengthen communities, by supporting people to make and experience world class theatre and participatory arts.

 We support people to develop strong, authentic voices.
-Participants in our projects gain personal, social, professional and creative skills that often lead to education and employment, as well as an increased sense of empowerment which acts as a catalyst for further social change.
+Participants in our projects gain personal, social, professional and creative skills that lead to education and employment opportunities, as well as an increased sense of empowerment which acts as a catalyst for further social change.

 Rooted firmly in our local neighbourhood, our branches spread further afield.
 We use the personal as a reflection of the global experience, touring to audiences across the UK and developing national and international partnerships to ensure our work remains innovative, invigorated, excellent and inspirational.